Kotlin/kotlinx.serialization/README.md

 ## Current project status

-Starting from Kotlin 1.3-RC2, serialization plugin is bundled into the Kotlin compiler, and IDEA plugin is bundled into the Kotlin plugin.
+Starting from Kotlin 1.3-RC2, serialization plugin is shipped with the rest of Kotlin compiler distribution, and the IDEA plugin is bundled into the Kotlin plugin.

 Runtime library is under reconstruction to match the corresponding [KEEP](https://github.com/Kotlin/KEEP/blob/serialization/proposals/extensions/serialization.md), so some features described there can be not implemented yet.
 While library is stable and has successfully been used in various scenarios, there is no API compatibility guarantees between versions, that's why it is called experimental.
 This document describes setup for Kotlin 1.3 and higher.
 To watch instructions regarding 1.2, follow [this document](docs/old12.md).